-- After 7-10 days removal of stitches and review of the status the recovery process
+- After 7-10 days removal of stitches and review of the status of the recovery process

 You’re welcome for a consultation with an implantologist to discuss the options and possibilities for implants.
 During the consultation, we’ll make an assessment of your health.
-Your overall health, use of medication, allergies and any medical issues or complications by earlier dental treatment will be discussed.
+Your overall health, medication use, allergies, and any medical issues or complications from earlier dental treatment will be discussed.

-In order to make a good diagnosis, in most cases, we use a CBCT scan.
-This provides the implantologist with a three-dimensional image of the teeth from which they can determine if an implant is the best solution.
-The implantologist pays particular attention to the quantity and quality of the jawbone present in the scan.
+We use a CBCT scan in most cases to make a good diagnosis.
+This gives the implantologist a three-dimensional image of the teeth from which they can determine if an implant is the best solution.
+The implantologist pays particular attention to the quantity and quality of the jawbone in the scan.

-Implants are placed under local anesthetic.
-After this, a temporary healing cap applied to the implant.
-After 7 to 10 days you’ll return to the practice to have the stitches removed.
+Implants are placed under local anaesthetic.
+After this, a temporary healing cap is applied to the implant.
+After 7 to 10 days, you’ll return to the practice to have the stitches removed.
 The implantologist will also investigate the status of the healing process.